dpc-sdp/ripple/packages/ripple-nuxt-tide/README.md

       webform: 1,
       search: 1,
       monsido: 1,
-      authenticatedContent: 0,
+      authenticatedContent: 1,
       dataDrivenComponent: 0,
-      alert: 0,
+      alert: 1,
       gtm: 1
     },
-    gtm: {},
+    gtm: {
+      id: 'Your-GTM-id' // Optional if you enabled gtm module above },
     search: {}
 }
-}
 ```

-## Custom development
+## Usage

-We are still working on this part to make a stable API for developers to allow customization.
-Docs here will be update to date soon.
+This module is designed for using out of box, so

+### Basic

 You will need below config file in your Nuxt root to make @dpc-sdp/ripple-nuxt-tide work at this stage.